The ovary-specific proteome

 Gene expression shared between ovary and other tissues

-In order to illustrate the relation of ovary tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of ovary tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 The function of the ovary is to develop female germinal cells, oocytes, and to produce the hormones estrogen, testosterone and progesterone which are necessary for reproduction.
 Estrogen is responsible for the appearance of secondary sex characteristics for females at puberty and the maturation and maintenance of the reproductive organs in their mature functional state.
 Progesterone prepares the uterus for pregnancy and the mammary glands for lactation.
 Together with estrogen, progesterone functions by promoting menstrual cycle changes in the endometrium.